 Deborah Stevenson, Operate Director at PwC, said:

-The Assured Skills Academy, focusing on professional services, will cover a range of areas including Financial Crime, Compliance Testing, Customer Management, PMO Services and Business Operations.
+The Assured Skills Academy will cover a range of areas including Technology, Compliance Testing, Customer Management, PMO Services and Business Operations.

-Training is likely to be a blend of onsite and online learning delivered by Belfast Met and Ulster University.
+Training is likely to be a blend of onsite and online learning delivered by Belfast Met.
 Successful applicants will require appropriate IT access in order to link to the online tuition.

 Louise Warde Hunter, Principal and Chief Executive of Belfast Met, said:

-“Belfast Met is delighted to continue to deliver this successful series of Assured Skills Academies.
-This programme will provide vital jobs in growth sectors, and participants will be well positioned to progress into good jobs and life-changing careers as a result.
+“Belfast Met is proud to be a skills engine for our economy and we are delighted to continue to deliver this successful series of Assured Skills Academies.
+This programme will provide vital jobs in growth sectors, equipping learners, driving innovation and transforming lives by providing a vital stepping stone for participants into great careers.

 “We look forward to continuing to deliver this DfE programme in partnership with PwC and to welcoming our new cohort of learners.”

-More information and details on how to apply can be found on nidirect.
+More information and details on how to apply are available at: Assured Skills training programme

 Notes to editors:

 - Assured Skills is a pre-employment training programme run by the Department for the Economy.
-More information on Assured Skills is available on the DfE website.
+More information on Assured Skills is available at: Assured Skills programme

 - For media enquiries contact the Department for the Economy Press Office at email@example.com